cose-wg/HPKE/draft-ietf-cose-hpke.md

 ## HPKE Decryption with OpenBase

 The recipient will use the OpenBase(enc, skR, info, aad, ct) function with the enc and ct parameters received from the sender.
-The "aad" and the "info" parameters are obtained via the context of the usage.
+The "aad" and the "info" parameters are used as mandated by an application-specific profile of this specification.

 The OpenBase function will, if successful, decrypt "ct".
 When decrypted, the result will be either the CEK (if using COSE_Encrypt), or the raw plaintext (if using COSE_Encrypt0).
-The CEK is the symmetric key used to decrypt the ciphertext in layer 0 of the COSE_Encrypt structure.
+The CEK is the symmetric key used to decrypt the ciphertext in layer 0.

 ## Info Structure

 This section provides a suggestion for constructing the info structure, when used with SealBase() and OpenBase().
 Note that the use of the aad and the info structures for these two functions is optional.
-Profiles of this specification may require their use and may define different info structure.
+Profiles of this specification MAY require their use and may define different info structure.

 This specification re-uses the context information structure defined in